afska/gba-link-connection/docs/wireless_adapter.md

 *   All currently broadcasting devices are returned here along with a word of **metadata** (the metadata word first, then 6 words with broadcast data).
 *   The metadata contains:
     * First 2 bytes: Server ID.
 IDs have 16 bits.
-    * 3rd byte: Available slots.
+    * 3rd byte: Next available slot.
 This can be used to check whether a player can join a room or not.
-      * `0b00`: No one is connected yet (just the host).
-      * `0b01`: There is 1 connected client, and there's room for more.
-      * `0b10`: There are 2 connected clients, and there's room for more.
-      * `0b11`: There are 3 connected clients, and there's room for more.
+      * `0b00`: If you join this room, your `clientNumber` will be 0.
+This can mean that no one has connected yet (just the host), or that there are connected players but the first one has disconnected, so this is the next **free** slot.
+      * `0b01`: If you join this room, your `clientNumber` will be 1.
+This can mean that there's one connected client, or that there are more but the second one has disconnected.
+      * `0b10`: If you join this room, your `clientNumber` will be 2.
+      * `0b11`: If you join this room, your `clientNumber` will be 3.
       * `0xff`: The server is full.
+You cannot join this room.
+      * Although `LinkWireless` uses this to know the number of connected players, that only works because -by design- rooms are closed when a player disconnects.
+The hardware allows disconnecting specific clients, so if the next available slot is e.g. 2, it can mean that there are 3 connected players (1 host + 2 clients) or that there are more players, but the third client (`clientNumber` = 2) has disconnected and the slot is now free.
-The number of connected players is unknown, as it depends on `maxPlayers` (see [Setup](#setup---0x17)).
+      * The number of available slots depends on `maxPlayers` (see [Setup](#setup---0x17)).
     * 4th byte: Zero.

 🆔 IDs are randomly generated.
 Each time you broadcast or connect, the adapter assigns you a new id.